-As patients, we don’t get to decide exactly how much time we spend with our doctors.
-Sometimes they are running late and we are given half the time, and half the attention that our concerns deserve.
-Also, insurance companies play a large role in the number of patients providers must see, necessitating they see more than they are able to provide proper care.
+As patients, we don’t get to decide precisely how much time we spend with our doctors.
+Sometimes they run late, and we are given half the time and half the attention that our concerns deserve.
+Also, insurance companies play a significant role in the number of patients providers must see, necessitating they see more than they can provide proper care.

-This statistic depicts the amount of time U.S. physicians spent with each patient, as of 2018.
-As of that year, five percent of U.S. physicians stated that they spend less than nine minutes with each of their patients.
-Most of the surveyed physicians – over 60 percent – stated that they spend between 13 and 24 minutes with each patient (less than 1/2 of the 45 minutes needed).
-More than half of the physicians said that they spend around 30-45 hours per week seeing patients.
-So, how are physicians spending the rest of their work days?
+This statistic depicts the amount of time U.S. physicians spent with each patient as of 2018.
+As of that year, five percent of U.S. physicians said they spend less than nine minutes with each patient.
+Of the surveyed physicians – over 60 percent – stated that they spend between 13 and 24 minutes with each patient (less than 1/2 of the 45 minutes needed).
+More than half of the physicians said they spend around 30-45 hours per week seeing patients.
+So, how are physicians spending the rest of their workdays?